Textiles - what can you do to reduce textiles waste?

 - Shoe repairs: Some example include: Santoro Shoe Repairs, Town & Country Cobbler Shop Waurn Ponds, Mister Minit Westfield Geelong, Shoe Express Geelong.

-- Join an online clothing renting subscription service – with a monthly wardrobe rental and return refresh such as through Threadicated or Glam Corner.
+- Join an online clothing renting subscription service – with a monthly wardrobe rental and return refresh such as through Threadicated, Glam Corner or Inro, with the option to purchase items to keep.

 - Consider renting clothes eg. formal wear or special occasion wear: this is especially useful for items you only wear once or twice helping you save money, keep a refreshed wardrobe and save space.